-Purchasing a home, investment property or new business property is not a simple process.
-Pursuing financing, pricing, obtaining insurance, filing for transfer of titles, and ensuring the property is safe for occupancy are just a few aspects of buying and selling real estate.
-There are a range of professional positions responsible for the completion of these various tasks within the real estate industry, known for fluctuating according to economic health.
-Positions including home appraisers and assessors, real estate brokers and sales agents, and real estate inspectors saw record highs in the housing market in 2015, with the sector finally back on its feet after the Great Recession.
+Purchasing a home, investment or new business property is not a simple process.
+Pursuing financing, pricing, obtaining insurance, filing for transfer of titles, and ensuring the property is safe for occupancy are just small parts of buying and selling real estate.
+There are many professional positions responsible for completing these tasks within the real estate industry, known for fluctuating according to economic health.
+Home appraisers and assessors, real estate brokers and sales agents, and real estate inspectors saw record highs in the housing market in 2015, with the sector finally back on its feet after the Great Recession.
 Though careers in real estate vary from state to state, a thriving economy presents ideal conditions for aspiring professionals in the field.
-Today, Boulder, CO and Elmira, NY are among the fastest-growing housing markets in the nation.
+Today, Boulder, Colo. and Elmira, N.Y. are among the fastest-growing housing markets nationally.

-Careers in real estate require specialized knowledge of the industry.
-Which is why individuals pursuing a real estate degree online will develop a familiarity with the entire process and the roles of each professional therein.
-Students can earn an online real estate degree in one of numerous specializations from some of the top ranked colleges and universities.
-With employment opportunities currently rising within a healthy economy, obtaining a real estate degree online prepares graduates for a career with longevity and job security.
-Though not always required, many employers prefer candidates who have earned a traditional or online real estate degree, such as an online bachelor’s degree in real estate, with the expectation that these individuals will be better equipped to serve their needs; all states have their own licensing requirements in addition to professional education stipulations.
+Careers in real estate require specialized knowledge, which is why individuals pursuing a real estate degree online develop familiarity with the entire process and the roles of each professional therein.
+Students can earn an online real estate degree from numerous specializations at some of the top-ranked colleges and universities.
+With employment opportunities rising due to a flourishing economy, obtaining a real estate degree online prepares graduates for a career with longevity and job security.
+Many employers prefer candidates who have earned a traditional or online real estate degree, like an online bachelor’s degree in real estate, with the expectation that these individuals are better equipped to serve their needs.
+All states have their own licensing requirements in addition to professional education stipulations.
 Earning a real estate degree online can be especially convenient for working adults, single parents, and part-time students.

 Herzing UniversityMinneapolis, MN